-On May 27, 2011, our Kadant Johnson Europe B.V. subsidiary acquired all the stock of m-clean papertech holding AB (M-Clean), a European-based supplier of paper machine fabric and roll cleaning equipment.
-The aggregate purchase price for this acquisition was \$15.8 million, which included \$0.9 million of cash acquired and \$0.5 million of debt assumed, and is subject to a post-closing adjustment.
+On May 27, 2011, our Kadant Johnson Europe B.V. subsidiary acquired all the stock of m-clean papertech holding AB (M-Clean), a European-based supplier of equipment that cleans paper machine fabrics and rolls.
+The aggregate purchase price for this acquisition was \$16.1 million, including \$15.8 million paid at closing and \$0.3 million to be paid in the fourth quarter of 2011.
+The purchase price included \$0.9 million of cash acquired and \$0.5 million of debt assumed.
 We believe that the acquisition of this business will enhance our Papermaking Systems segment's water management product offerings, strengthen our market position in Europe and China, and offer growth opportunities in North America.